6 Game Makers and Who they were Before they Became Famous

 John D. Carmack

-John Carmack won the Game Developers Conference Lifetime Achievement Award in the year 2010.
-He is most known for games like Wolfenstein 3DDoomand QuakeBut at the age of 14, he was sentenced to a year in a juvenile home for breaking and entering.
-He later worked with a company called SoftDisk on a magazette for the Apple II computers.
-It was here that he met other key members of the company ID software and began his journey to become who he is today.
+John Carmack, one of the most famous game designers, won the Game Developers Conference Lifetime Achievement Award in the year 2010.
+He is most known for games like Wolfenstein 3DDoomand QuakeHowever, his path to becoming a famous game developer wasn’t without challenges.
+At the age of 14, he was sentenced to a year in a juvenile home for breaking and entering.
+Later, he worked with a company called SoftDisk on a magazine for Apple II computers.
+It was here that he met other key members of the renowned game studio, id Software, and began his journey to become a game developer.

 seamedu seamedu